 Does oxidation affect the amount of caffeine?
 Well… no, not strictly.
 One of the biggest misconceptions about tea is that green tea contains less caffeine than black tea, and that white tea is the least caffeinated option of all.

 It’s a good idea to bear in mind that these figures vary a lot depending on which specific tea you drink, and the time, temperature and strength of your brew.
-But as a good guide, if you’re worried about having too much caffeine stick to fruit and herbal infusion.
+But as a good guide, if you’re worried about having too much caffeine stick to fruit and herbal infusions.
 And if you want a real pick-me-up in the morning, drink coffee for a quick boost and matcha for a slower caffeine release.

 Got any tips of your own?
 Let us know on Facebook or Twitter – and don’t forget to spread the word by sharing our top caffeine tips with your friends.